-Japanese whisky first started production around 1870, with commercial production taking off in 1924 when Yamazaki first opened its doors as the country’s first distillery.
+Japanese whisky started production around 1870, with commercial production taking off in 1924 when Yamazaki opened its doors as the country’s first distillery.
 First tasted by Westerners in 1918 when American soldiers visited as part of an expedition force, it was described as “Scotch whisky made in Japan”.
-Whilst the closest taste of Japanese whisky is that of Scotch whisky, the taste is uniquely different to that of Scotch.
+Whilst the closest taste to Japanese whisky is that of Scotch whisky, the taste is uniquely different to that of Scotch whisky.

 Karuizawa Whisky: Japan’s Legendary Liquid Gold

 Today Karuizawa whisky stands at the top of the global whisky industry as the brand predicted to rise most in value when compared to any other whisky in the world, according to auction and sales reports by Whiskystats.net.

 When the distillery’s doors shut in 2000, the distillery team could never have imagined what would happen to the Karuizawa brand.
 After all, since 1955 when the distillery started production, to its demise at the turn of the millennium, the majority of the whisky produced at Karuizawa went into cheap blends under the Sanraku Ocean brand.
 While the distillery released a single malt in 1976, it cost around $90 US, came in limited batches, and was not marketed.
 By the 1980s the Karuizawa distillery experienced a huge refurbishment, new wash backs, malt mills, a shiny lauter tank, and a new aim to improve quality.